+Anyone who has ever worked with young people who sit on the fringes of society will recognise the story Blake brings to the screen and the inner-city battle for survival that haunts so many families.
 County Lines is released nationwide on 4th December in cinemas and on-demand via BFI Player and Curzon Home Cinema.

 County Lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas [within the UK], using dedicated mobile phone lines or another form of “deal line”.
 They are likely to exploit children and vulnerable adults to move [and store] the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons. – The National Crime Agency

 The best drama comes from a deep understanding of the issues portrayed, and this is something debut director Henry Blake fully understands as he brings his years of youth work experience to the screen.
 Blake’s remarkable, powerful and profoundly unsettling exploration of young people drawn into drug trafficking is both vivid, urgent and timely.
-Tyler (Conrad Khan) has never quite fit in, his school life a barrage of taunts and bullying.
+Tyler (Conrad Khan) has never quite fit in, with his school life a barrage of taunts and bullying.
 Meanwhile, at home, his mum, Toni (Ashley Madekwe), is forced to work nights as a cleaner just to put food on the table, leaving Tyler to care for his younger sister.

 READ MORE: CONSEQUENCES